did:me Method Specification (v1)

 new.prev == old.currentCore

 If any check fails, the update MUST be rejected.
+The new updatePolicy becomes authoritative only after the update is accepted.

-8.2.1 Multiple Controllers
+8.2.1 Threshold and Multiple Controllers

 A did:me DID MAY list one or more controllers.

-An update is valid if and only if its signature verifies under a verification method that:
+An update is valid if and only if at least threshold attestations (where threshold is the previously active updatePolicy.threshold, defaulting to 1 when absent) each verify under a verification method that:

-1. is listed in updatePolicy.allowedVerificationMethods, and
+1. is listed in the previously active updatePolicy.allowedVerificationMethods,

-2. belongs to at least one controller.
+2. belongs to at least one currently active controller, and

 8.3 Deactivate